PandasThumb/pandasthumb.github.io/_posts/2022/2022-09-12-badinformation.md

 genotypes.
 But that concept, whether sensible or not, is bookkeeping information that is transferred by natural processes, such as mutation and natural selection, into the population of genotypes.
 It therefore already violates Hedin's generalization, so it cannot be used to rescue it.
-Hedin's sweeping statements are are contradicted by the natural processes of reproduction, and the process of natural selection which flows from them.</p>
+Hedin's sweeping statements are contradicted by the natural processes of reproduction, and the process of natural selection which flows from them.</p>